 More bad news involving soy sauce… some restaurants that make up their own balsamic vinaigrette will include soy sauce as a flavor enhancer.
 For me to even consider agreeing to a balsamic vinaigrette, I’d need to know exactly what’s in it.
 Otherwise I suggest sticking with a red wine and olive oil dressing or something else that the restaurant can assure you is gluten-free.

-4. Scrambled eggs & omlettes
+4. Scrambled eggs & omelets

 While I don’t eat eggs, my husband does and he’s been eating gluten free to see if it would help alleviate issues with migraines.
-Some restaurants add pancake batter to their scrambled eggs and omelettes to make them fluffier.
+Some restaurants add pancake batter to their scrambled eggs and omelets to make them fluffier.
 IHOP is notorious for doing this.
 If you’re not ordering hard-boiled eggs, poached eggs, or fried eggs, you’ve got to ask if batter or any wheat has been added to the egg dish.

 If you don’t make meatballs, you might not realize that breadcrumbs are typically added.
 Fresh cuts of meat can be a hidden source of gluten because the meat may be dredged in flour before being cooked.
 Make sure to specifically inform the waiter to tell the chef that the meat should not be dredged and that the grill should be cleaned before your piece of meat is placed on it to cook.

 And some hamburgers could be marinated so please double check on that.
 If they are, always inquire about the marinade.
-As a general rule of thumb, unless i’m at a 100% gluten free restaurant or a restaurant that truly takes gluten free seriously, I avoid all meats that have been marinated.
+As a general rule of thumb, unless I’m at a 100% gluten free restaurant or a restaurant that truly takes gluten free seriously, I avoid all meats that have been marinated.

 6. Meat marinated in beer